Advantages And Disadvantages Of Plc

 4. Limited Processing Power: Constraints for Highly Complex Applications

 While PLC processing power has increased significantly in recent years, they may still be limited compared to general-purpose computers for extremely complex applications.
-For applications requiring high-speed data processing or intricate algorithms, other solutions might be more suitable.
+For applications requiring high-speed data processing or involved algorithms, other solutions might be more suitable.

 5. Security Vulnerabilities: Potential Targets for Cyberattacks